What we know about the coronavirus cases in the US - Local News 8

 California

-California holds more than half of confirmed cases of the virus in the country — with officials announcing two more cases in San Benito County Sunday, bringing the total of the state to six.
+California holds more than half of confirmed cases of the virus in the country — with officials announcing two more cases in San Benito County, bringing the total of the state to six.

 The confirmed cases in San Benito County are related — the people are husband and wife and both 57 years of age, according to a statement provided by San Benito County Public Health Services